suicideSheep2/deploy2-/README.md

 #### too much later into future
 for editor picks .. make seperate sort thing kinda like index..only used by admin which will pripritize to view content based on its value..

+start fresh from main.. with a branch  and delete all products in db and start fres han see for yourself if it works